AdobeDocs/marketo-measure.en/help/marketing-spend/spend-management/marketing-channel-costs.md

 ---
 unique-page-id: 18874602
-description: Marketing Channel Costs - Bizible - Product Documentation
+description: Marketing Channel Costs - Marketo Measure - Product Documentation
 title: Marketing Channel Costs
 exl-id: 36ccaff3-db55-47bd-a24e-4aa1894f13e0
 ---
 # Marketing Channel Costs {#marketing-channel-costs}

-One of the most fundamental benefits of using Bizible is the ability to connect marketing efforts directly to the impact on revenue--with as much granularity as desired.
+One of the most fundamental benefits of using Marketo Measure is the ability to connect marketing efforts directly to the impact on revenue--with as much granularity as desired.
 It is possible to see return on investment at the touchpoint level.
-To take advantage of this benefit, channel costs simply need to be uploaded to the Bizible app.
-ROI reports are automatically created and available in the **Marketing ROI Dashboard** in apps.bizible.com.
+To take advantage of this benefit, channel costs simply need to be uploaded to the Marketo Measure app.
+ROI reports are automatically created and available in the **Marketing ROI Dashboard** in [experience.adobe.com/marketo-measure](https://experience.adobe.com/marketo-measure){target="_blank"}.

 [Click here to navigate directly to instructions.](/help/marketing-spend/spend-management/marketing-channel-costs.md#uploading-marketing-costs)

-Bizible’s Marketing Spend feature allows customers to upload their spend across all Channels, Subchannels, and Campaigns.
+Marketo Measure’s Marketing Spend feature allows customers to upload their spend across all Channels, Subchannels, and Campaigns.
 The more data that is added by customers, the more ROI reporting we can surface in the Revenue Attribution Dashboard.

 Costs that are reported and imported from direct ad connections are automatically pulled in at the most granular level and do not need to be uploaded.
 This includes our current integrations with Google AdWords, Bing Ads, Doubleclick, and Facebook.